17 ASO Tips You Need to Know (And Apply)

 11. Include Videos

 Study and see if adding a video to your listing would be relevant and generate a better CR (Conversion Rate) to download (you can do that with A/B testing).
 For games, it’s almost always the case and almost every game has one, so we recommend you to have one also.
 The video should last between 15 and 30 seconds and display the app design and its functionalities.
 As for games, it should present a preview of the gameplay, a really important thing to watch for users.
+Plus, using instructional videos is one of the best tips for improving app engagement, as it encourages users to try out your app’s features.

 12. Be Careful With the Size of Your App